ContrailRisks/snipguard/README.md

-# SnipGuard — paste protection for AI prompts (MVP)
+# SnipGuard - Paste protection for AI prompts (MVP)

 **SnipGuard** is a lightweight, on‑device “DLP for prompts.”
 It detects and warns (or blocks) when you paste **API keys**, **PII**, or **proprietary code** into ChatGPT and other AI tools — before the text lands in the input.
 All detection runs **locally**; no content leaves your machine.